ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

 You can also deploy a .zip file with a Docker image to create an action.
-You can use the command above and replace `<app_file>` with your .zip file.
+You can use the previous command and replace `<app_file>` with your .zip file.
 You can use this method to deploy large app files or incorporate large dependencies.
 {: tip}

-To see an example deployment of a custom Docker image with an {{site.data.keyword.openwhisk_short}} action, see [Packaging large Python dependencies in a custom Docker image](#prep_python_docker).
+To see an example deployment of a custom Docker image with a {{site.data.keyword.openwhisk_short}} action, see [Packaging large Python dependencies in a custom Docker image](#prep_python_docker).

 ## Preparing Go apps
 {: #prep_go}

 Use a single file for quick testing or development purposes.
-For production apps, pre-compile your Go actions into an executable for better performance or multiple source file support, including vendor libraries.
+For production apps, pre-compile your Go actions into an executable file for better performance or multiple source file support, including vendor libraries.
 {: shortdesc}

 Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image.
 You can package [multiple source files](#prep_go_multi) or [vendor libraries](#prep_go_vendor).